-Each robot will race a course set out using the set pieces.
+Each robot will race a course set out using the race plates.
 The robots are timed, and the team with the best time will win 10 points.
 There is a 10 second penalty for crossing yellow striped lines, except of course the start and finish lines.

 This is the big event.
 There will be three rounds - with ten points per won round.
-A robots looses if there robot suffers critical damage (falls apart and cant move) or if it goes outside the arena.
-There is 4 minutes per round - and in the case of a deadlock - points are awarded on damage, style and aggression.
+A robot loses if it suffers critical damage (falls apart and cant move) or if it goes outside the arena.
+There are 4 minutes per round - and in the case of a deadlock - points are awarded on damage, style and aggression.

 The teams can reconstruct their vehicles, and prepare for a drop test.
-This means being dropped from knee height until the vehicle is critically damaged.
-I was giving out 3 points per drop, minus the number of non-critical chunks that fall off.
+The robot is dropped from knee height until the vehicle is critically damaged.
+There are 3 points per drop, minus the number of non-critical chunks that fall off.
 I define non-critical as superficial style pieces, or one or two bricks falling off.
 If the structure breaks into two separate big chunks - that was critical.

 This gives each team a potential of more than 60 points - I expect the points to be somewhat more distributed than this.